kara-krzystan/password-generator/README.md

 ## Description

-For this challenge, I was tasked with creating an application that an employee can use to generate a random password based on criteria they’ve selected.
+For this challenge, I was asked to create an application that an employee can use to generate a random password based on criteria they’ve selected.

 This password creation app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.
 It also has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.